Pedro Báez: Houston Astros

 On January 15, 2021, Báez signed a two-year, $12.5 million contract with the Houston Astros.
 Báez missed the beginning of the season after he tested positive for COVID-19 in Spring Training and was placed on the 60-day injured list on April 26, 2021, with shoulder soreness.
 On August 10, Báez was activated off of the injured list.
 He appeared in three games early in the 2022 season for Houston, tallying 2 1/3 total innings and allowing five hits, three walks, and three earned runs.
 On April 26, 2022, Baez was designated for assignment.
 Baez cleared waivers and was released by the Astros the following day.

 Los Angeles Dodgers (second stint)

 On May 19, 2022, Báez signed a minor league deal to return to the Los Angeles Dodgers organization.
 He pitched in five games in the Arizona Complex League and seven games for the Oklahoma City Dodgers, allowing 11 runs in 11 innings.
 He was released on August 20.

 Nickname

 During the 2018 MLB Players Weekend, Báez wore the nickname "LA MULA" ("THE MULE" in Spanish) on his jersey.
 Báez says he earned the nickname for his tremendous work ethic in the Los Angeles Dodgers bullpen.
+He was also known as the "Human Rain Delay" due to his extremely slow pitching style.